Last Updated on

-Can Protein Cause Food Allergies
+Can Protein Cause Food Allergies?

-Proteins in food are definitely responsible for causing food allergies.
+Proteins in food can be responsible for causing food allergies.
 This can be seen in the example of milk.
 Milk has a protein known as casein, which may lead to allergic reactions in certain children with a sensitive system.
 Every protein has a different structure, however, and this is why most children will only be allergic to a certain type of protein found in a particular food.

-When Will Your Child Require Extra Protein
+When Will Your Child Require Extra Protein?

 Here are the reasons why your baby may need to consume extra protein:

-- Consuming proteins can also help manage lung and heart problems so those children who are suffering from either of the two will need to have additional protein in their diet.
+- Consuming proteins can also help manage lung and heart problems, so those children who are suffering from either of the two will need to have additional protein in their diet.

 How to Encourage Your Child to Eat More Protein

 Who does not love a good milkshake?
-Milk is a great source of protein and tastes amazing with fruits.
-Avocado milkshakes are a good snack to give your child as avocados are rich in proteins.
+Milk is a great source of protein, and tastes amazing with fruits.
+Avocado milkshakes are a good snack to give your child, as avocados are rich in proteins.
 Banana shakes are also really good at delivering protein to your child.